Sisters of the Moon

 "Sisters of the Moon" is a song by British-American rock group Fleetwood Mac.
 It was written and sung by band-member Stevie Nicks and was released in the US as the fourth single from the 1979 album Tusk.
 The song peaked at No. 86 on the Billboard Hot 100 and was not released in the UK.
+"Sisters of the Moon" broke the band's ten-song streak of top twenty singles in the US, which began with "Over My Head".
 The single version of "Sisters of the Moon" is included on the compilation The Very Best of Fleetwood Mac and both the 2004 and 2015 remasters of 'Tusk'.
-"Sisters of the Moon" broke the band's ten-song streak of top twenty singles in the US, which began with "Over My Head".

 When performed live, the song would usually go for over eight minutes in length, most notably the Mirage Tour version in 1982.
 The song did not appear on any subsequent tour until their 2013 Tour, making it the first time Fleetwood Mac performed it live in roughly 30 years.
 "Sisters of the Moon" was also played on the North American and European legs of the On with the Show tour with an abbreviated guitar solo.

 Background

 "Sisters of the Moon" was written a few years before the making of Tusk.
 Nicks said in an interview with Jim Ladd in the 1970s that the song was written about her deteriorating health while she was on tour with Fleetwood Mac.
 "I walked out in front of the mirror and looked at myself and I was sick...so [the lyric] intense silence as she walked in the room was me looking at myself.
 And the people they love her, that's after the gigs; they're a million people and you're being pulled every way."

-Walter Egan, who worked with both Nicks and Lindsey Buckingham on his Not Shy solo album (1978), performed the song live in 1977 and 1978.
-Egan recorded a demo of the song and intended to include it on Not Shy, although Buckingham convinced him to abandon the idea.
-Buckingham's decision stemmed from personal issues with Nicks rather than the merits of the song.
+In 1977, Nicks gave a demo of "Sisters of the Moon to Walter Egan, who said that he exchanged songs with Nicks on an occasional basis.
+Egan taught the song to his band and performed the song live in 1977 and 1978.
+Egan recorded a demo of the song and intended to include it on Not Shy, an album that Buckingham and Nicks had agreed to produce.
+During the sessions, Buckingham convinced him leave "Sisters of the Moon" off the album.
+According to Egan, Buckingham's decision stemmed from personal issues with Nicks rather than the merits of the song.
+Egan eventually released a version, recorded in the mid-1980s, on the 2002 archival release Mad Dog - The Lost Album.

 Starting in July 1978, Fleetwood Mac embarked on their Penguin Country Summer Safari Tour, where they included "Sister of the Moon" in the setlist, their only song from Tusk, which at that point was only a month in development.
+In a 1979 interview, Egan expressed his belief that Fleetwood Mac decided to record the song for Tusk based on "the strength of my demo version...at least that's what Stevie tells me."